freekode/tp2intervals/README.md

   start
 * **Windows** The app will ask to access local network and Internet, you need to allow it.
 After all it makes HTTP requests
 * In case of any problems.
 You can create an issue on [GitHub](https://github.com/freekode/tp2intervals/issues) or write directly to me iam@freekode.org.
-Add logs from your app, it can help a lot to resolve the issue
+Add logs from your app, it can help a lot to resolve the issue.
+Or in case of TrainerRoad create HAR file
 * More info you can find on the forum https://forum.intervals.icu/t/tp2intervals-copy-trainingpeaks-and-trainerroad-workouts-plans-to-intervals/63375

 ### Scheduling for the next day with TrainingPeaks free account